 Hydrangea Summer Wedding Centerpiece

-Although we see hydrangea used in wedding centerpieces throughout the year, peak blooming season is actually during the summer.
-This in season summer flower easily transforms for any wedding’s style.
+Although hydrangeas are used in wedding centerpieces throughout the year, peak blooming season is actually during the summer.
+This in-season summer flower easily transforms for any wedding’s style.
 Here, Revelation Design paired hydrangea with greenery and roses to create a luxurious, elegant look for a ballroom wedding at the Omni Amelia Island.Continue to 9 of 20 below.

 09 of 20